dxrcy/cttab/README.md

 ## Garfield

-Toggle the Daily Garfield Comic from the button in the top right!
+Toggle the Random Garfield Comic from the button in the top right!

 # Setup